surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.5.1-dev.2 =
+= 8.5.1-dev.3 =

-(2020/09/16) Additional translation string adjustments for the SSO &gt; Setup Guide.
+(2020/09/17) Additional translation string adjustments for the Setup Guide.
 Added an acknowledgement message when the Site Address URL value has changed.
+Fixed All In One SEO Pack plugin detection.

 = 8.5.0 =